Azure/azure-rest-api-specs/specification/maps/data-plane/Traffic/readme.md

 suppressions:
   - code: OperationIdNounVerb
     reason: False alarm.
-The OperationId used here "Traffic_GetTrafficIncidentDetail" has already been in the NOUN_VERB format.
+Per the Noun_Verb convention for Operation Ids, the noun 'Traffic' should not appear after the underscore.
 ```

 # Code Generation